graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `string`

-A wrapper around Date.prototype.toTimeString.
-Takes a date object, and returns a string representing the time portion of the object.
+A wrapper around `Date.prototype.toTimeString`.
+Takes a `Date` object, and returns a string representing the time portion of the object.
 ***
 ### toUTCString ###